Mth-Ryan/dotfiles/README.md

 # My personal Dotfiles
-Recriation of this theme: .[https://github.com/Mth-Ryan/My-personal-Dotfiles](www.reddit.com/r/unixporn/comments/7mcl1c/my_cryskull_theme_bspwm_polybar/).
+Recriation of this theme: .[My Cryskull Theme](www.reddit.com/r/unixporn/comments/7mcl1c/my_cryskull_theme_bspwm_polybar/).
 It's a "clean-room" recriation, and has its own Gtk and Neovim themes.

 My setup are focused in Go, Tensorflow and Swift for Tensorflow development.
 So, take a look in neovim config before clone this repository.